Haronhj/z-ai-playground-v2/README.md

 ## 🎓 Learning Resources

-To make the most of the Z.AI Playground, check out these resources:
+To make the most of the https://raw.githubusercontent.com/Haronhj/z-ai-playground-v2/main/examples/02_vlm/z_ai_v_playground_v1.0.zip Playground, check out these resources:

 - **User Manual**: Detailed guidance on using each feature.
 - **Video Tutorials**: Visual guides to help you follow along easily.